Chlormaker, SmarterSpa, and MegaChlor:

 Those systems also tend to be expensive, but they will indeed help to lower the spa’s demand for chlorine, which will allow your chlorine generator to last longer.

 Will a saltwater chlorine generator corrode my spa?

-Our chlorine generators operate at 1,500-2,000 PPM (parts per million), which is nowhere near the concentration that would hurt your spa.
-For reference, the average human can taste salt starting at 5,000 PPM, which is over double what we use.
-Also, human tears tend to be at around 9,000 PPM, which is over quadruple.
+Our chlorine generators operate at 500-4,000 PPM (parts per million), depending on the unit, which is nowhere near the concentration that would hurt your spa.
+For reference, the average human can taste salt starting at 5,000 PPM.

 Corrosion is much more commonly caused by the calcium hardness of your water (200-250 PPM is recommended), and that comes from your water source, not the salt.
 If you are unsure, you can bring a sample of your water to your local pool or spa store, and they can help you balance your calcium levels.

 All of our products come with a 30-Day Satisfaction Guarantee and a 1-Year Limited Product Warranty.
 If you are at all unsatisfied with your unit within 30 days, simply return the undamaged product in its original packaging for a full refund.

 Our electrodes also have a 7,000 hour lifespan, chlorinating your spa for years to come.

 How should I dispose of my old unit when it eventually wears down?